-Mindfulness Approaches involves a type of awareness in which a person pays attention to his/her feelings and thoughts in the moment, and without judgment.
-It is an open-minded and totally accepting way of responding to thoughts (i.e., cognitions) (Kabat-Zinn, 2005).
+Mindfulness approaches involve a type of awareness in which a person pays attention to their feelings and thoughts in the moment and without judgment.
+It is an open-minded and totally accepting way of responding to thoughts (Kabat-Zinn, 2005).

-Mindfulness techniques may be beneficial to anxiety patients by helping to increase relaxation while removing negative or stressful judgments.
+Mindfulness techniques may be beneficial to patients with anxiety by helping to increase relaxation while removing negative or stressful judgments.
 Mindfulness may be enhanced by using various approaches, such as meditation, yoga, or deep-breathing exercises.

-While mindfulness activities are often add-ons with CBT and other forms of therapy, there is recent evidence supporting their unique benefit for the reduction of anxiety (Blanck, Perleth, & Heidenreich et al., 2018).
+While mindfulness activities are often add-ons with CBT and other forms of therapy, there is recent evidence supporting their unique benefit for the reduction of anxiety (Blanck et al., 2018).

 Engaging in aerobic exercise also represents a useful way to reduce physiological stress responses and improve mood (Sharma, Madaan, & Petty, 2006).
 While it may be difficult for an anxious person to find the motivation to exercise, its potential benefits make it worth the effort.

-For example, research has indicated that physical activity is linked to reduced anxiety symptomatology, as well as improved cognitive functioning, life satisfaction, and psychological well-being (Carek, Laibstain, & Carek, 2011).
+Physical activity is linked to reduced anxiety symptomatology, as well as improved cognitive functioning, life satisfaction, and psychological wellbeing (Carek, Laibstain, & Carek, 2011).

-In addition, exercise has been associated with reduced anxiety symptoms among sedentary patients with medical conditions (Baldwin et al., 2014).
+Exercise has also been associated with reduced anxiety symptoms among sedentary patients with medical conditions (Baldwin et al., 2014).

-Exercise is especially attractive because it’s cost-effective and may be performed in a variety of ways (e.g., walking, biking, swimming, running, hiking, etc.).
-While exercise may not reap the same benefits for anxiety patients as compared to CBT or other psychological approaches, it may enhance the impact of such treatment.
+Exercise is especially attractive because it’s cost-effective and may be performed in a variety of ways.
+While exercise may not reap the same benefits for patients with anxiety as CBT or other psychological approaches, it may enhance the impact of such treatment.

 Along with mindfulness techniques and aerobic exercise, here are a variety of things that individuals can do to reduce anxiety:

-Social anxiety (aka social phobia) is a prevalent problem, with over 7% of Americans diagnosed with SAD (Norton, 2012).
+Social anxiety is a prevalent problem, with over 7% of Americans diagnosed with social anxiety disorder (Norton, 2012).

-Social anxiety may take several forms, such as public speaking phobia, fear of social situations, or fear of meeting new people.
+Social anxiety may take several forms, such as a fear of public speaking, social situations, or meeting new people.

 The best treatment for social anxiety is CBT, with exposure therapy often recommended.

-For example, an individual with public speaking anxiety might work on speaking in front of a few people and gradually work his/her way up to larger groups.
+For example, an individual with public speaking anxiety might work on speaking in front of a few people and gradually work their way up to larger groups.

 Socially anxious people may also benefit from social skills and relaxation training.

-For example, in an in-depth meta-analysis, including 30 studies and 1628 respondents, various social anxiety treatments were investigated (Acarturk, Cuijpers, & van Straten et al., 2008).
+For example, in an in-depth meta-analysis, including 30 studies and 1,628 respondents, Acarturk, Cuijpers, van Straten, and de Graaf (2008) investigated various social anxiety treatments.

 Therapy intervention methods included CBT, cognitive restructuring, exposure therapy, social skills training, and applied relaxation training.

-The authors found large effect sizes (e.g., high effectiveness) for psychological treatments for SADs, with no differences between treatment types (likely because so many studies used combined treatments).
-Besides, lower effectiveness was noted for patients with more severe SADs (Acaturk et al., 2008).
+The authors found the psychological treatments to be highly effective for social anxiety disorder, with no differences between treatment types (likely because so many studies used combined treatments).
+Lower effectiveness was noted for patients with more severe social anxiety disorder (Acarturk et al., 2008).

-In another study, which was randomized with a one-year follow-up, in vivo exposure was compared with virtual reality exposure for the treatment of SAD (Anderson, Price, & Edwards et al., 2013).
+In another study, which was randomized with a one-year follow-up, Anderson et al. (2013) compared in vivo exposure with virtual reality exposure for the treatment of social anxiety.

-Researchers reported significant improvements at 12-month follow-up, with virtual reality therapy functioning equally well as in vivo exposure.
-Research also has indicated that attentional bias training for SAD is related to significant reductions in social anxiety symptoms (Schmidt, Richey, & Buckner, 2009).
+Anderson et al. (2013) reported significant improvements at 12-month follow-up, with virtual reality therapy functioning equally well as in vivo exposure.
+Research also has indicated that attentional bias training for social anxiety is related to significant reductions in social anxiety symptoms (Schmidt, Richey, Buckner, & Timpano, 2009).

-In sum, while SADs often result in severe impairment, there are psychological treatments that have been found to diminish significantly associated symptomatology and to enhance the quality of life for many individuals suffering from social anxiety.
+In sum, while social anxiety disorder often results in severe impairment, there are psychological treatments that have been found to diminish significantly associated symptomatology and enhance the quality of life for many individuals.

-There are numerous worksheets available online that may be useful for reducing anxiety.
+There are numerous worksheets that may be useful for reducing anxiety.
 Here are several examples:

 - The Anxiety Workbook: A 7-Week Plan to Overcome Anxiety, Stop Worrying, and End Panic (Cuncic, 2017)

-- The Worry Workbook for Kids: Helping Children to Overcome Anxiety and the Fear of Uncertainty (An Instant Help Book for Parents & Kids; Khanna & Ledley, 2018)
+- The Worry Workbook for Kids: Helping Children to Overcome Anxiety and the Fear of Uncertainty (Khanna & Ledley, 2018)

 - The 5-Minute Anxiety Relief Journal: A Creative Way to Stop Freaking Out (Peterson, 2019)